Putra Erwiansyah

 Muhammad Putra Erwiansyah (born 15 February 2004) is an Indonesian badminton player affiliated with Djarum club.
 He was a silver medalist in the boys' doubles and a bronze medalist in the mixed team event at the 2022 World Junior Championships.

+Career

+In June 2023, Erwiansyah and his partner Patra Harapan Rindorindo won the Lithuanian International defeating teammate Muhammad Al Farizi and Nikolaus Joaquin.
+In the next tournament, they lost in the final of Nantes International from Malaysian pair Junaidi Arif and Yap Roy King in rubber games.

+In September, Erwiansyah lost at the first round of Indonesia Masters Super 100 I from 3rd seed Chinese Taipei pair Lin Yu-chieh and Su Li-wei in straight games.